smoeding/puppet-sendmail/README.md

 ##### `recipient`

 The recipient where the mail is redirected to.
+This can be a string for one recipient or an array of strings for multiple recipients.

 ##### `ensure`